Rental Property Insurance for Landlords: Costs & Coverage 2023

 - Legal fees: Some policies come with coverage for legal fees to help you with evicting a troublesome tenant.

-- Rental income: If you are losing rental income because the property needs to be repaired, rental income can supplement the loss.
+- Rental income: If you lose rental income because the property needs to be repaired, rental income coverage can supplement the loss.

-Most providers will have three different types of landlord policies available.
-These are DP-1, DP-2, and DP-3.
-DP stands for Dwelling Policy, and the numbers correspond to different levels of coverage—with DP-1 being the most basic and DP-3 being the most comprehensive but usually the most expensive.
+Most providers offer three different types of landlord policies, or Dwelling Policies (DP): DP-1, DP-2, and DP-3.
+The numbers in each policy correspond to different levels of coverage, with DP-1 being the most basic and DP-3 being the most comprehensive (and usually the most expensive).

 Tips for Purchasing Landlord Insurance

-When it’s time to purchase landlord insurance, remember that the type of policy you’ll want, as well as the level of coverage, is going to depend on your business.
-Follow these tips for finding the right policy:
+When it’s time to purchase landlord insurance, remember that the type of policy you’ll want, as well as the level of coverage, will depend on your business.
+Follow these tips to find the right policy:

 - Get multiple quotes from different carriers to compare pricing and options before purchasing a policy.